 A short note here: yes, there are situations where medical interventions are necessary and life-saving.
 My intention is not to impose fully natural births as an ideal by which any women should judge themselves.
 We believe that if you are a woman who does finds herself in a birth situation where medical intervention becomes necessary, there is ample potential to integrate pleasure into your birth experience and operate from an empowered rather than victimized stance.

 As we become more conscious as human beings, we can translate that awareness into all areas of our lives.
 We invite you to join us in turning inside out our current cultural concept of birth.
 Ecstatic Birth is a movement that shares with women everywhere that birth is a journey we can actually enjoy.
 Childbirth has an intense, life-altering potential for physical, emotional, and spiritual pleasure.
 When approached consciously, childbirth has the potential for infinite gifts along the spectrum of empowerment to orgasm.
 We believe that birth is a journey complete with peaks and valleys and dazzling treasures along the way.
 Our desire is to support women and their service providers in uncovering and reveling in these treasures.

-The Ecstatic Goddess Circle is an invitation to come together with others forging this revolutionary new path, one that honors the body and the feminine.
+The Ecstatic Goddess journey is an invitation to forge a revolutionary new path in birthing your soul's babies: your dreams and desires, a path that honors the body and the feminine.